cloud-gov/cg-site/content/docs/apps/govcloud.md

 ### Migration

-_This section is a work in progress._

-As part of [cloud.gov achieving FedRAMP authorization](https://18f.gsa.gov/2016/07/18/cloud-gov-full-steam-ahead-fedramp-assessment-process/), all tenants in the AWS East/West will need to move to the new GovCloud environment.
+As part of [cloud.gov achieving FedRAMP authorization](https://18f.gsa.gov/2016/07/18/cloud-gov-full-steam-ahead-fedramp-assessment-process/), all tenants in the AWS East/West will need to move to the new GovCloud environment. **March 15th is the deadline** for moving to the new GovCloud environment.

 #### Who this affects

 Any systems running in the AWS East/West version of cloud.gov.
 To find all of the apps you have access to, visit https://dashboard.cloud.gov.
-All apps that aren't moved by [TODO] will be deleted, so make sure that you or someone on your team [coordinates]({{< relref "docs/help.md" >}}) with the cloud.gov team to ensure your migration is completed as smoothly as possible.
+All apps that aren't moved by March 15th **will be deleted,** so make sure that you or someone on your team [coordinates]({{< relref "docs/help.md" >}}) with the cloud.gov team to ensure your migration is completed as smoothly as possible.

 #### Costs